margaretmf/margaretmf.github.io/creativewriting.md

 I love the good luck rushing through my great grandfather McCardell's Irish blood.
 I love the songs of peace "like a river" sung through my great grandmother.

+My grandmother always taught me to sing with all my heart.
+My grandfather always pushed me to play a little louder.
+My grandfather always taught to share a good laugh.

 <br>

 ## She Looked Me in the Eye ##